RiRah123/UNIX-Terminal-Shell/README.md

 ```

 ## How to Run?
-First, ensure that you are in the `UNIX-Shell-Terminal` directory and then run the following command:
+First, ensure that you are in the `UNIX-Terminal-Shell` directory and then run the following command:
 ```
 $ ./yosh
 ```